chedieck/biz-scraper/README.md

   -v, --verbose         print which assets are being ignored -c, --cached          used cached data
 ```
-A simple scraper to count occurence of symbols that exist on CMCj (Coinmarketcap) on /biz/.
+A simple scraper to count occurence of symbols that exist on CMC (Coinmarketcap) on /biz/.
 The listing `json` can be updated using a personal API key from CMC (which is not needed to perform the scraping on 4chan) using `update_cmc.py` with the API key written to a file named `api.key`.

 The algorithm counts symbol occurence for each post: in other words, if somebody posts: